LittleRainbowFox/dnd5e-2024-pdf-exporter/README.md

 ## Use

+- Open a character sheet.
-- Open a character sheet and click the PDF header control.
+- Open the sheet header menu.
-- Or right-click a character in the Actor Directory and choose **Export D&D 2024 PDF**.
+- Choose **Export PDF**.

 Fallback macro: